Layne Staley: Final years: 1997–2002

 Thereafter, Staley was thought to have left behind his "self-imposed rock & roll exile", when in November 1998 he laid down additional vocal tracks as part of a supergroup called Class of '99, featuring members of Rage Against the Machine, Jane's Addiction, and Porno for Pyros.

 On July 19, 1999, the radio program Rockline was hosting Cantrell, Inez, and Kinney for a discussion on the release of Nothing Safe: Best of the Box, when, unexpectedly, Staley called in to participate.
 This was Staley's last interview.

 From 1999 to 2002, Staley became more reclusive and depressed, rarely leaving his Seattle condo; little is known about the details of his life during this period.
 Staley was rumored to spend most of his days creating art, playing video games, or nodding off on drugs.
-Staley's one time roommate and friend Morgen Gallagher later said that around 2001 Staley was going to audition for Audioslave; this claim was later debunked by Audioslave guitarist Tom Morello.
+Staley's one-time roommate and friend Morgen Gallagher later said that around 2001 Staley said he was asked to audition for Audioslave; this claim was later debunked by Audioslave guitarist Tom Morello.

 Staley's mother, Nancy McCallum, told The Seattle Times in 2007 that despite his isolation, he was never far from the love of his family and friends, who filled his answering machine and mailbox with messages and letters.
 "Just because he was isolated doesn't mean we didn't have sweet moments with him."
 McCallum has also claimed that she saw Staley on Thanksgiving of 2001, and again just around Valentine's Day of 2002, when he visited his sister's baby.
 This was the last time that McCallum saw her son.
 Sean Kinney has commented on Staley's final years and isolation period:

 Staley's physical appearance had become even worse than before: he had lost several teeth, his skin was sickly pale, and he was severely emaciated.
 Close friends such as Matt Fox said, "If no one heard from him for weeks, it wasn't unusual".
 Staley grew increasingly disconnected from his friends and bandmates who repeatedly tried to get him into rehab, but Staley refused.
 Staley's close friend Mark Lanegan said, "He didn't speak to anybody as of late… It's been a few months since I talked to him.
 But for us to not talk for a few months is par for the course."